awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 When a fault injection query specifies a crash, it forces a crash of the Aurora PostgreSQL DB instance\.
 The other fault injection queries result in simulations of failure events, but don't cause the event to occur\.
 When you submit a fault injection query, you also specify an amount of time for the failure event simulation to occur\.

 You can submit a fault injection query to one of your Aurora Replica instances by connecting to the endpoint for the Aurora Replica\.
 For more information, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.

-**Note**
-Fault injection queries for Aurora PostgreSQL are currently supported for the following versions:
-Version 2\.4, which is compatible with PostgreSQL version 10\.11\.
-Version 3\.2, which is compatible with PostgreSQL version 11\.7\.

 ## Testing an instance crash<a name="AuroraPostgreSQL.Managing.FaultInjectionQueries.Crash"></a>